The 15 Best Food Movies to Watch Now

 During a family trip, Rosalba is accidentally left behind at a rest stop by her husband and sons.
 Unpursued by her family, Rosalba decides to head to Venice — where she soon meets a restaurant maître d’ who treats her with unfamiliar charm.
 Rosalba’s individuality blooms as she strays from the Italian society’s rigid rules of maternity, falling for the waiter and her growing new family of eccentrics.

-Considered the first “ramen Western” flick, the Japanese comedy Tampopo is a joyful contemplation on food and family.
+Considered the first “ramen Western” flick, the Japanese comedy Tampopo is a joyful contemplation on food and family, which solidifies its standing as one of the best food movies.
 This savory story centers around the truck driver Goro, who teaches a widowed noodle shop owner, Tampopo, to become a master of utterly slurp-worthy ramen.
 Noodles, it turns out, taste better when seasoned with a healthy dash of laughter.